krovs/oscp-writeups/docs/PWK Challenges/oscp_a.md

 ### Privilege Escalation

-He has SeImpersonatePrivilege so well make a PrintSpoofer attack.
+He has SeImpersonatePrivilege so we'll do a PrintSpoofer attack.
 Transfer the exploit and execute it.

 ![](assets/Pasted%20image%2020250214003902.png)